 How do I request my IB scores?

 You must have the official IB scores sent to the Office of Admission directly from International Baccalaureate.
 Scores cannot be sent from your high school.
 You can request IB scores here.
+More information can be found on our main Frequently Asked Questions page.

 Are GCE Advanced Levels (A Levels) accepted for transfer